Sam Houston vs. New Mexico State odds, predictions, expert picks

 Teams looking to get back into the win column clash when the Sam Houston Bearkats face the New Mexico State Aggies on Thursday night.
 Sam Houston is coming off a 55-0 loss at Texas on Sept.
 20, while New Mexico State dropped a 38-20 decision to New Mexico on Saturday.
 The Bearkats (0-4, 0-1 Conference USA), who were 10-3 a year ago, are 0-3 on the road in 2025.
 The Aggies (2-2, 0-1 CUSA), who were 3-9 overall last season, are 2-0 on their home field.

 Kickoff from Aggie Memorial Stadium in Las Cruces, N.M., is set for 9 p.m.
 ET on CBS Sports Network.
 The all-time series is tied 1-1, with Sam Houston earning a 31-11 win last year.
-The Bearkats are 2.5-point favorites in the latest New Mexico State odds vs. Sam Houston from SportsLine consensus, while the over/under for total points scored is 53.5.
+The Bearkats are 1.5-point favorites in the latest New Mexico State odds vs. Sam Houston from SportsLine consensus, while the over/under for total points scored is 52.5.
+Sam Houston is at -119 on the money line (risk $119 to win $100), while New Mexico State is at +101 (risk $100 to win $101).
 Before making any Sam Houston vs. New Mexico State picks, make sure you check out what SportsLine expert, Emory Hunt, has to say.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your bet wins: